altayaydemir/altay-dot-wtf/data/notes/building-things.md

 ---
-title: Building things that are solving problems
+title: Building things that are solving our problems
 date: '2020-11-16T19:21:16Z'
 ---